 New York Historical Society

-On West 77th Street at Central Park West, the New York Historical Society offers visitors an opportunity to see a collection that reveals much of New York's history.
-The collection includes Tiffany lamps, decorative objects, paintings, and furniture, and there are frequent special exhibits as well as the Dimenna Children's History Museum.
+The New York Historical Society, on the Upper West Side, offers visitors an opportunity to see a collection that reveals much of New York's history.
+The collection includes Tiffany lamps, decorative objects, paintings, and furniture, and there are frequent special exhibits, as well as the Dimenna Children's History Museum.

 Whitney Museum of American Art